InfiniteIngest/PIT2.0/README.md

 ### `env/board.py`

 Board rules in their entirety.
-Defines `SquareEffect` enum, `ResolvedSquare` dataclass, `SPECIAL_SQUARES` dictionary, and `resolve_landing(raw_position)` — the function that takes a raw position after rolling, applies bounce-back, looks up special square effects, and returns the outcome.
+Defines `SquareEffect` enum, `ResolvedSquare` dataclass, `SPECIAL_SQUARES` dictionary, and `resolve_landing(raw_position)` which is the function that takes a raw position after rolling, applies bounce-back, looks up special square effects, and returns the outcome.
 Pure rules engine with no side effects.

 ### `env/dice.py`